-18. Section 4 of Rule 701, Appeals to the Full Commission, reads as rewritten:
+16. Section 4 of Rule 701, Appeals to the Full Commission, reads as rewritten:

 Appellant's Form 44 and brief in support of his grounds for appeal shall be filed in triplicate with the Industrial Commission, with a certificate indicating service on appellee by mail or in person, within 25 days after receipt of the transcript, or receipt of notice that there will be no transcript.
 Thereafter, appellee shall have 25 days from service of appellant's brief within which to file a reply brief in triplicate with the Industrial Commission, with written statement of service of copy by mail or in person on appellant.
 When an appellant fails to file a brief, appellee shall file his brief within 25 days after appellant's time for filing brief has expired.
 A party who fails to file a brief will not be allowed oral argument before the Full Commission.
 If both parties appeal, they shall each file an appellant's and appellee's brief on the schedule set forth herein.
 The parties may file with the Docket Director a written stipulation to a single extension of time for each party, not to exceed 30 days, if the matter has not been calendared for hearing.
-If the matter has not been calendared for hearing, any party may file with the Docket Director a written stipulation to a single extension of time not to exceed 15 days.
+If the matter has not been calendared for hearing.
 In no event shall the cumulative extensions of time exceed 30 days.

-19. Section 2 of Rule 702, Appeal to the Court of Appeals, reads as rewritten:
+17. Section 2 of Rule 702, Appeal to the Court of Appeals, reads as rewritten: